Context Optimized recruitment and predictive analytics for MCS recruitment strategy.

 ContextAiDe middleware is demonstrated using a Perpetrator Tracking app.
 This app is designed using ContextAiDe to track a perpetrator as he moves from one location to another.
 The idea is to acquire phone/video from devices near to tracking location and update the location as the perpetrator moves.
 Task such as image capture, face detection are executed on the mobile device while the face recognition task are run on Edge/Cloud Server.

 - Madhurima Pore, Vinaya Chakati, Ayan Banerjee, Sandeep K.S.
 Gupta.
 ContextAiDe: End to End Architecture for Mobile Crowd Sensing Applications.
 ACM Trans.
 Internet Technol.
-9, 4, Article 39 (December 2017), 20 pages (Accepted for publication).
+9, 4, Article 39, April 2019, 20 pages.

 - Pore, M., Chakati, V., Banerjee, A., & Gupta, S. K. (2016, October).
 ContextMete: Context Optimized Peer Offload Architecture for Distributed Mobile Applications.
 In 2016 IEEE/ACM Symposium on Edge Computing (SEC) (pp. 105-106).
 IEEE. (pdf)